CosmWasm/docs-deprecated/docs/intro/multichain.md

 ## Different Chain, Same Contract

-Since we make little requirements of the host application, it is easy for any CosmosSDK app to embed the `wasm` module and customize the permissioning or fees as they wish.
+Since we make little requirements of the host application, it is easy for any Cosmos SDK app to embed the `wasm` module and customize the permissioning or fees as they wish.
 All code is designed to be agnostic to the details of the underlying chain, so just by writing a CosmWasm contract, you will soon be able to run on many different chains on the Cosmos ecosystem.